Discretizing

 # [392 rows x 8 columns]

-At this point it is not different than any other discrete data set.
-We can specify the DAG together with the discrete data frame and fit a model using bnlearn.
+At this point, the dataset is no different from any other discrete dataset.
+We can specify the DAG together with the discrete dataframe and fit a model using bnlearn.

-We will learn the structure on the discretezed continuous data.
-Note that the data is also discretezed on a set of edges which may introduce a bias in the learned structure.
+We will learn the structure on the discretized continuous data.
+Note that the data is also discretized on a set of edges, which may introduce a bias in the learned structure.

 # Learn the structure